hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/settings_transaction_family.rst

 A Vote action is validated, checking to see if *proposal_id* exists, and the public key of the transaction has not already voted.
 The value of *sawtooth.settings.vote.approval_threshold* is read from the state.

-If the "accept" vote count is equal to or above the approval threshold, the proposal is applied to the state.
+- If the "accept" vote count is equal to or above the approval threshold, the proposal is applied to the state.
 This results in the above INFO message being logged.
 The proposal is deleted from the *SettingProposals* record.

-If the "reject" vote count is equal to or above the approval threshold, then it is deleted from *sawtooth.settings.vote.proposals* and an appropriate debug logging message logged.
+- If the "reject" vote count is equal to or above the approval threshold, then it is deleted from *sawtooth.settings.vote.proposals* and an appropriate debug logging message logged.

 Otherwise, the vote is recorded in the list of *sawtooth.settings.vote.proposals* by the public key and vote pair.

 Validation of configuration settings is as follows:

-- *sawtooth.settings.vote.approval_threshold* must be a positive integer and must be between 1 and the number of authorized keys, inclusive
+- *sawtooth.settings.vote.approval_threshold* must be a positive integer and must be between 1 (the default) and the number of authorized keys, inclusive
 - *sawtooth.settings.vote.proposals* may not be set by a proposal